axibase/atsd-use-cases/research/data-lib/hong-kong-foreign-investment/README.md

 [![View in ChartLab](./images/button.png)](https://apps.axibase.com/chartlab/0a0bc0af/4/#fullscreen)

-> Open the visualization in ChartLab and use the drop-down menus at the top of the screen to select a specific observation period.
+> Open the visualization in ChartLab and use the drop-down lists at the top of the screen to select a specific observation period.

 Total Foreign Businesses Operating a Local Branch in Hong Kong: